Voting bill collapses, Democrats unable to change filibuster

 “This is a moral moment,” said Sen. Raphael Warnock, D-Ga.

+Voting rights advocates are warning that Republican-led states nationwide are passing laws making it more difficult for Black Americans and others to vote by consolidating polling locations, requiring certain types of identification and ordering other changes.

+Vice President Kamala Harris presided, able to break a tie in the 50-50 Senate if needed, but she left before the final roll call.
+The rules change was rejected in a 52-48 vote, with Manchin and Sinema joining the Republicans in opposition.

-The nighttime voting brought an end, for now, to legislation that has been a top Democratic priority since the party took control of Congress and the White House.
+The nighttime voting brought an end, for now, to legislation that has been a top Democratic priority since the party swept control of Congress and the White House.

+“I haven’t given up,” Biden said earlier at a White House news conference.

 The Democrats’ bill, the Freedom to Vote: John R. Lewis Act, would make Election Day a national holiday, ensure access to early voting and mail-in ballots — which have become especially popular during the COVID-19 pandemic — and enable the Justice Department to intervene in states with a history of voter interference, among other changes.
 It has passed the House.